roytang/blog/content/posts/2016/09/overhead-scales-up-rapidly-in-software-projects.md

 ---
+author: roy
+categories:
+- Software Development
+date: 2016-09-22 01:30:22
 title: Overhead scales up rapidly in software projects
-author: roy
 type: post
-date: 2016-09-22T01:30:22+00:00
 url: /2016/09/overhead-scales-up-rapidly-in-software-projects/
-categories:
-  - Software Development

 ---

 Overhead scale up rapidly as project team size increases.
 Every time you add a new person to the team, he comes with a lot of overhead such as the need to learn the project details, responsibilities of other team members, who to consult when there&#8217;s trouble, custom project procedures, and so on

 It&#8217;s a reinforcing cycle too.
 As overhead increases, the team imposes more processes and restrictions to make sure everyone is doing the right thing and there are no screw-ups.
 More processes means even greater overhead when new team members join.
 And the cycle repeats